 Assesing the current HR Strategy

 You cant look ahead if you dont know where you are and whats working for your organization and what needs to change.

 Forecasting HR Requirements

-Most business have a good understanding of trends which they need to prepare and forecast in order to maintained high profit.
+Most business have a good understanding of trends which they need to prepare and forecast in order to maintain high profit.

 Developing HR strategies to support organizational strategies

 Inefficiency is the killer of profit.
 HR planning and development is key to lowering company expenses

 Assess your business to see where you stand.
 Can your organization benefit from the possibilities of a virtual workforce, and how to reinvent your business model.